scalacenter/scalafix/docs/developers/setup.md

 ```

 The `--repo=<repository name>` option should match the name of your GitHub
 repository with dashes replaced by spaces.

-- For `github.com/organization/repository`, type `repository`
+For
-- For `github.com/organization/repository-name`, type `Repository Name`
+`github.com/organization/scalafix-enterprise-rules`, type
+`Scalafix Enterprise Rules`.

-The template generates a `scalafix/` directory with four different sbt projects.
+The template generates a `scalafix/` directory with four different directories
+with sources.

 ```scala
 scalafix